dkruenbo/builder-catalogue-challenge/README.md

 # Brick Builder Catalogue

-A FastAPI application with a minimal frontend that helps users discover which Brick sets they can build with their existing piece collection.
-Features both a simple web interface and comprehensive REST API.
+A FastAPI application with a comprehensive web interface that helps users discover which Brick sets they can build with their existing piece collection.
+Features both a full-featured frontend and comprehensive REST API, including collaboration tools for group building projects.

 ## Features

-- 🌐 **Simple Web Interface**: Clean, minimal frontend for easy user interaction
+- 🌐 **Complete Web Interface**: User-friendly interface with search, analysis, and collaboration features
 - 🔍 **Build Analysis**: Analyze any user's Brick collection to find buildable sets
+- 🤝 **Collaboration Tools**: Find other users to collaborate with for sets you can't build alone
+- 🧱 **Detailed Piece Visualization**: View actual brick images and detailed requirements
 - 📊 **Comprehensive Statistics**: Detailed inventory and build success metrics
-- 🧱 **Complete API Coverage**: Full access to users, sets, and colors data
 - 🎯 **Smart Matching**: Intelligent piece-to-set matching algorithm
 - 🚀 **REST API**: Clean, documented JSON API endpoints
 - 📋 **Type Safety**: Fully typed with Pydantic models
+- 📱 **Responsive Design**: Works on desktop and mobile devices

 ## Quick Start